creme332/invento/README.md

 ```
 > 🔴 **Note**: Do not forget the `invento?` option in your connection string.

-To add sample data to your database:
+(Optional) To add sample data to your database:

-To populate your database:
 ```bash
 node populatedb
 ```